cityjson/specs/docs/specs.rst

 A CityJSON object represents one 3D city model of a given area, this model may contain features of different types, as defined in the CityGML data model.

 - A CityJSON object is a JSON object.
-- A CityJSON object must have 4 members:
+- A CityJSON object must have the following 4 members:

   #. one member with the name ``"type"``, whose value must be ``"CityJSON"``;
   #. one member with the name ``"version"``, whose value must be a string with the version (X.Y) of CityJSON used;
   #. one member with the name ``"CityObjects"``.
 The value of this member is a collection of key-value pairs, where the key is the ID of the object, and the value is one City Object.
 The ID of a City Object should be unique (within one dataset/file).
   #. one member with the name ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used as an index to be referenced by the Geometric Objects.
 The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is basically reused.

 - A CityJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
 - A CityJSON may have one member with the name ``"transform"``, whose value must contain 2 JSON objects describing how to *decompress* the coordinates.
 Transform is used to reduce the file size only.
 - A CityJSON may have one member with name ``"appearance"``, the value may contain JSON objects representing the textures and/or materials of surfaces.
-- A CityJSON must not have other members.
+- A CityJSON may have other members, and their value is not prescribed.
+Because these are not standard in CityJSON, they might be ignored by parsers.

 The minimal valid CityJSON object is thus: